anthonyborriello/acars-pi-dashboard/README.md

 ## Changelog
 ### v1.4
 - fix: Improved the calendar UI for better readability and navigation.
-- fix: The raw link now returns the same ACARSDeco data as the main output.
+- fix: The raw link now returns the same acarsdec data as the main output.

 ### v1.3
 - feat: improved message formatting — optimized the detail panel to preserve the original structure of ACARS messages, ensuring that well-formatted data (like WDR and flight plans) remains perfectly aligned.